Is it really safe to let small children on kiddie rides alone?

 You should never let children supervise children while on kiddie rides

 You should always remember that it’s not wise to let a kid act as supervising companion for your little boy or little girl.
 It is very easy for the children to get out of the restraint.
-No matter what your politics are, you should always agree on a safer solution for the accompanied rider.
-Some of the amusement kiddie ride manufacturers and owner/operators set low minimum height limits and allow very small children to board if accompanied by another child.
+No matter what your politics are, you should always agree on a safer solution for the accompanying rider.
+Some of the amusement kiddie ride manufacturers and owners/operators set low minimum height limits and allow very small children to board if accompanied by another child.
 They use this rule to increase the market for their product, but it is not a safe strategy for young children.

 Kids can’t protect each other from any kinds of injuries followed by the use of heavy machinery, even if the machine is painted and themed to look like a friendly cartoon character.
 Also, parents cannot protect children while they’re standing outside the kiddie fence ride, no matter how carefully they’re watching the situation.
 If in any circumstances the younger child decides to climb out of the seat, you’ll be too far away to do anything.
 If your child is either too small or too young to ride all by themselves, you should either skip that particular ride or make sure it’s accompanied by an adult.